Who is a Suitable Candidate for Bone Grafting?

 When is bone grafting necessary?

 Missing teeth are not the only dental issue that can result in jawbone deterioration.
 Periodontal disease can result in bacteria eating away at the jawbone and connective tissues.
 Dental trauma, bruxism, and teeth clenching can result in excess wear on the tissue supporting the tooth structure.
 Whatever caused the bone to deteriorate, bone grafting will be necessary prior to the placement of dental implants.
-The procedure must be done several months before the dental implants are inserted because the jaw needs time to grow and strengthen around the grafting material.
+The procedure must be done several months before the dental implants are inserted because the jaw needs time to grow and strengthen around the grafting material called also bone regeneration.
 If the implants are placed too soon, the graft may not be solid enough to hold them.
 If they are placed too late, the body may begin to reabsorb the grafting material.
 Timing is crucial.

 What happens during a bone grafting procedure?